folkertdev/outmessage/README.md

                 )
 ```

-There are several downsides to this approach.
+The main problem is that this abuse of Msg does not play well with TEA.
-Firstly, the purpose of Msg is clearly defined within TEA.
-Giving a Msg extra meaning will confuse other elm users and may not play nicely with libraries.
+The purpose of Msg is clearly defined within TEA.
+Giving a Msg extra meaning will reliably confuse other elm users and may not play nicely with libraries.
 In addition, there are cases when sending an a message to the parent should not have further effects.
 Creating a Msg constructor for
 this action will extend the child's update function with an extra pattern match that is effectively a NoOp.

 #Thanks